Works Register Home Log In Authors

 While its fruit rots before it ripens.

-The essence of accepting the blessing of our own insignificance
+The essence of receiving the blessing of our own insignificance

 Among those things you can do,